-- 4.1 Due diligence and the methods employed by the Insurer to assess the third party and its data or AI Systems acquired from the third party to ensure that decisions made or supported from such AI Systems that could lead to Adverse Consumer Outcomes (a decision by an Insurer that is subject to insurance regulatory standards enforced by the Department that adversely impacts the consumer in a manner that violates those standards) will meet the legal standards imposed on the Insurer itself. - 4.2 Where appropriate and available, the inclusion of terms in contracts with third parties that: - a) Provide audit rights and/or entitle the Insurer to receive audit reports by qualified auditing entities. - b) Require the third party to cooperate with the Insurer with regard to regulatory inquiries and investigations related to the Insurer's use of the third-party's product or services. - 4.3 The performance of contractual rights regarding audits and/or other activities to confirm the third-party's compliance with contractual and, where applicable, regulatory requirements."
+- 4.1 Due diligence and the methods employed by the Insurer to assess the third party and its data or Al Systems acquired from the third party to ensure that decisions made or supported from such Al Systems that could lead to Adverse Consumer Outcomes will meet the legal standards imposed on the Insurer itself. - 4.2 Where appropriate and available, the inclusion of terms in contracts with third parties that: - a) Provide audit rights and/or entitle the Insurer to receive audit reports by qualified auditing entities. - b) Require the third party to cooperate with the Insurer with regard to regulatory inquiries and investigations related to the Insurer's use of the third-party's product or services. - 4.3 The performance of contractual rights regarding audits and/or other activities to confirm the third-party's compliance with contractual and, where applicable, regulatory requirements."

-Monitoring outcomes from AI systems
+Monitoring outcomes from Al systems